 Lipid parameters

-In the subcutaneous study, 14.3 % and 12.8 % of patients experienced a post-baseline elevation of their LDL-cholesterol value to ≥ 130 mg/dL and total cholesterol value to ≥ 200 mg/dL at any time during study treatment, respectively.
+In the subcutaneous trial, 14.3 % and 12.8 % of patients experienced a post-baseline elevation of their LDL-cholesterol value to ≥ 130 mg/dL and total cholesterol value to ≥ 200 mg/dL at any time during trial treatment, respectively.

 GCA patients

-The safety of subcutaneous tocilizumab has been studied in one Phase III study (WA28119) with 251 GCA patients.
-The total patient years duration in the treatment all exposure population was 138.5 patient years during the 12 month double-blind, placebo-controlled phase of the study.
+The safety of subcutaneous tocilizumab has been studied in one Phase III trial (WA28119) with 251 GCA patients.
+The total patient years duration in the tocilizumab all exposure population was 138.5 patient years during the 12 month double-blind, placebo-controlled phase of the trial.
 The overall safety profile observed in the treatment groups was consistent with the known safety profile of tocilizumab (see Table 1).

 Infections